Inverkeithny

 Inverkeithny is a village in the Formartine area of Aberdeenshire, Scotland.
 The village lies near where the Burn of Forgue flows into the River Deveron, 7 mi west of Turriff and 3 mi south-east of Aberchirder.
 In 1990, it was described by Charles McKean as "near-deserted".

 Netherdale House, an Italianate mansion on a bluff high above the river, was built in 1774, while Muiresk House dates to before 1604.
 Carnousie, a Z-plan chateau of the Ogilvies of Carnousie, was built in 1577.

+Gordon Hay, the author of the first complete translation of the Bible into the Scots language was raised in Inverkeithny.